MyronFanQiu/azure-cli/doc/authoring_command_modules/authoring_commands.md

 - `resource_type` - An `azure.cli.core.profiles.ResourceType` enum value that is used for multi-API packages.
 - `operation_group` - Only used by the `azure-cli-vm` module to specify which resource API to target.
 - `command_group` - A `CliCommandType` object that contains a bundle of kwargs that will be used by the `command` method if not otherwise provided.
 - `custom_command_group` - A `CliCommandType` object that contains a bundle of kwargs that will be used by the `custom_command` method if not otherwise provided.
+Currently, this is not used.

 ****Argument Context****